metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-2/index.md

 A second requirement is **traceable change**.
 This is not only about being able to read the code, but also about being able to see what changed and why between versions.
 With text-based formats, differences are captured by standard tools (e.g., Git diff), making version control, peer review, and collaboration far more effective.

 ![Traceable change for NONMEM file](./img/fig1-nonmem.png) _**Fig. 1.
-Traceable change for NONMEM model file.** Files comparison in VSCode.
+Traceable change for NONMEM model file.** Files comparison in VSCode: old vs. new.
 Can see changes clearly._

 A desirable (not strictly mandatory) requirement is **self-explanatory code**.
 This means that the model description carries enough context-through clear naming, annotations, and units-that a new reader can understand the intent without constantly referring back to external notes or publications.

 ![Self-explanatory code trace in Antimony modeling language](./img/fig2-antimony.png) _**Fig. 2.
-Self-explanatory code trace in Antimony modeling language.** File comparison in VSCode.
+Self-explanatory code trace in Antimony modeling language.** File comparison in VSCode: old vs. new.
 Model diff meaning easy to understand at a glance because of clear syntax._

 By contrast, QSP environments that store models in binary, closed, or otherwise non-readable formats cannot ensure transparency.
 They block the very practices-review, versioning, collaboration-that modern scientific software relies on.
 Even when dedicated comparison tools exist, they are typically ad-hoc, tied to a single platform, and rarely integrate smoothly into a team's normal project workflow.
 As a result, they are used sporadically and do not replace true text-level transparency.

 ![Non traceable change for SimBiology project](./img/fig3-simbio.png) _**Fig. 3.
-Non traceable change for SimBiology project.** Comparison in VSCode.
-Model change cannot be tracked in file comparison._
+Non traceable change for SimBiology project (.sbproj).** File comparison in VSCode: old vs. new.
+Model change cannot be tracked because of binary format._

 ### Modularity